iAdamo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of /etc/passwd and /etc/host

 4. Last lines of a file
+Display the last 10 lines of /etc/passwd

+5. I'd prefer the first ones actually
-Display the last 10 lines of /etc/passwds
+Display the first 10 lines of /etc/passwds